 - Secondary criteria: understandable, comparable, standardized, and outcome-oriented

-Minnesota Compass has identified 273 STEM occupations and 711 fields of study that can lead to a STEM career.
+Minnesota Compass has identified a set of STEM occupations as well as fields of study that can lead to a STEM career.

 - Life and physical science, engineering, mathematics, and information technology

 In addition to these domains, BLS’s classification also includes the following types of occupations:

 - Research, development, design, or practitioner occupations

 - Technologist and technician occupations

 - Sales occupations